Long time confinement of multiple concentrated vortices: Proof of Thm. and

 The estimate \eqref{almost energy} uses a similar idea; the energy $\sum_{i\neq j}a_ia_j\log|X_i-X_j|$ is $\tilde{\mathcal{D}}$, up to terms which are conserved under the evolution and a constant factor as one can directly see from the definition \eqref{def tilde D}.
 Hence it holds that Lemma \ref{lem d} and \eqref{bd d} yield the claim.

 \end{proof}

-We now pick $b_0<\frac{1}{10}$, depending on the $X_i^0$, so that on the one hand \eqref{A7} holds for the initial data and $b=2b_0$ and on the other hand so that where To prove the theorem, it then suffices to show that for sufficiently small $\eps$ (the smallness depending on $b_0$), the assumption \eqref{A7} (with $b=b_0$) can not be violated as long as the estimates \eqref{almost mom} and \eqref{almost energy} hold.
+We now pick $b_0<\frac{1}{10}$, depending on the $X_i^0$, so that on the one hand \eqref{A7} holds for the initial data and $b=2b_0$ and on the other hand so that where This is possible because the left-hand side term goes to $+\infty$ as $b_0\searrow 0$ and the right-hand side does not depend on $b_0$.

+To prove the theorem, it then suffices to show that for sufficiently small $\eps$ (the smallness depending on $b_0$), the assumption \eqref{A7} (with $b=b_0$) can not be violated as long as the estimates \eqref{almost mom} and \eqref{almost energy} hold.

 We first note that for sufficiently small $\eps$ it holds that (up to the time $T=T(b_0)$ from Thm.\ \ref{T1}) if \eqref{A7} is not violated before $t$.

 Indeed, this follows from \eqref{almost mom} and $|X_i(t)|\leq 1+|X_i(t)|^2$ by picking $\eps$ small enough so that the quadratic terms can be reabsorbed into the left-hand side.